 Should You Be Drinking Water Before Bed?

-Water has consistently earned an important spot on our simple necessities in day-to-day living.
+Water has consistently earned an important spot in our simple necessities in day-to-day living.
 All the more about the benefits it supplies in our system.

 Should You Drink Water Before Bed?

-You have to drink water each day for your body to function properly.
-For the entire duration of the day, and while sleeping, you lose water from breathing, sweating, and passing stool from the digestive system.
+For your body to function properly, you must drink water each day.
+During the day and while sleeping, you lose water from breathing, sweating, and passing stool through your digestive system.

 Let’s dive into the pros and cons of drinking water before bed.